Lorenzo Berardinetti

 Lorenzo Berardinetti (born 21 October 1961) is a former politician in Ontario, Canada.
 He was a Liberal member of the Legislative Assembly of Ontario from 2003 to 2018 who represented the Toronto riding of Scarborough Southwest.

 Background

-Berardinetti was born and raised in Scarborough, and is a lawyer.
+Berardinetti was born in Scarborough, and is a lawyer by profession.
 He attended the University of Toronto and the University of Windsor Law School, and was called to the Ontario Bar in 1988.
 On October 25, 2010, Berardinetti's then-wife Michelle won election as a Toronto City Councillor.
+They married in 2004 and divorced in 2018.
+Berardinetti's cousin is politician Michael Colle.
+As a child, he and Colle lived in the same house in downtown Toronto.
+They would later serve together as MPPs in Queen's Park.